Long Beach Legal Malpractice Lawyer

 - The date the client first became aware that something was wrong with her case.

 - The date the client first believed there was attorney wrongdoing.

 - The date the client suffered an actual injury (if one occurred) due to the attorney’s wrongdoing.

 - The date when the client was no longer represented by the attorney.

 Harting Simkins & Ryan, LLP | Legal Malpractice Lawyers in Long Beach

-The law firm of Harting Simkins & Ryan, LLP handles all manner of cases, and we won’t shy away from difficult claims.
+The law firm of Harting Simkins & Ryan, LLP handles all manner of cases, of legal and well as medical malpractice and we won’t shy away from difficult claims.
 Legal malpractice may be difficult to prove, but we’ll leverage the full extent of our resources and experience to reach successful results for our clients.
-If you are uncertain about a past lawyer’s actions, consult a Long Beach legal malpractice attorney at Harting Simkins & Ryan, LLP and discuss your options.
-Feel free to call our office at (562) 981-1010 or contact us online.
+If you are uncertain about a past lawyer’s actions, consult a Long Beach personal injury lawyer at Harting Simkins & Ryan, LLP and discuss your options and receive legal advice.
+Feel free to call our Los Angeles office at (562) 981-1010 to schedule a free consultation or contact us online.